Primers • Model Acceleration

 -

-Autoregressive decoding separates the inference process into:
+Transformer inference separates the process into:

 - Prompt Phase (Prefill): Process entire prompt to initialize the KV cache.